Bob Beauprez: NCIC database

 In October, Beauprez started running ads that attacked Ritter's performance as Denver district attorney, citing a plea-bargained case against illegal immigrant and alleged heroin dealer Carlos Estrada Medina.
 Under the plea bargain, the dealer was given probation.
 Later, he was arrested in California, under an alias, on suspicion of sexual abuse on a child.
 But the fact that that information couldn't be verified in public court records prompted inquiries to Beauprez's campaign as to where it got its facts.
 Beauprez's campaign manager, John Marshall told a local news station, "In federal criminal databases, the guy's information matches up."
 That comment set off alarms in Ritter's campaign because federal criminal databases are off-limits to anyone but law enforcement and can be used only for law enforcement purposes.

-Owing to the fact that the subsequent arrest was under an alias, Ritter's supporters argued that the information could only have been obtained by accessing the National Crime Information Center (NCIC) database, which access is restricted by federal law.
+As the subsequent arrest was under an alias, Ritter's supporters argued that the information could only have been obtained by accessing the National Crime Information Center (NCIC) database, which access is restricted by federal law.
 The Colorado Bureau of Investigation initiated an investigation, and found enough evidence to then ask FBI to join its probe.

 Beauprez denied anything improper had occurred, and that he had never heard of the NCIC database.
 The Denver Post noted that, as a Congressman, Beauprez had cosponsored a bill relating to the database.
 When charges were brought against the ICE agent who provided the information to John Marshall, he was acquitted in a jury trial.